Virginia Tech® home

 The Pride Center strives to be the home you make with the family you choose.

 The Pride Center (formerly the LGBTQ+ Resource Center) at Virginia Tech first opened on August 15, 2016 as a direct result of the advocacy and activism of LGBTQ+ students, faculty, and staff and their supporters.
-The Pride Center offers a physical space in Squires Student Center, year-round programs, training opportunities, and services that support personal and community wellbeing and belonging.
+In addition to our physical space in Squires Student Center, the Pride Center offers year-round programs, training opportunities, resources, and services that support personal and community well-being and belonging.

-Led by Dr. Bing and Haleigh Wallace, the Pride Center hosts annual events that highlight the accomplishments, contributions, and lived experiences of queer and trans people including: Celebrate Bisexuality Day, LGBTQ+ History Month, Transgender Day of Remembrance, Transgender Day of Visibility, and Pride Week.
+The Pride Center hosts a full slate of annual events that highlight the accomplishments, contributions, and lived experiences of queer and trans people including: Celebrate Bisexuality Day, LGBTQ+ History Month, Asexual Awareness Week, Transgender Day of Remembrance, Transgender Day of Visibility, and Pride Week.